interpss/DeepMachineLearning/README.md

-# TensorFlow Based Deep Machine Learning (DML) For Power System Analysis
+# TensorFlow Based Deep Machine Learning (ML) For Power System Analysis

+The purpose of this InterPSS project is to explore the possibility to apply the Deep Machine Learning (ML) approach to power system analysis.
+Google's [TensorFlow](https://www.tensorflow.org/) is used as the ML engine, while InterPSS object model is used as the power system analysis/simulation model.

 ## System Architecture